amuhak/MATH1554/README.md

 ***
 # Contribute

 Feel free to make a pull request to contribute!
-I will take care of compiling the markdown files to a $\LaTeX$ PDF
+I will take care of compiling the markdown files to a $\LaTeX$ PDF.

 [Look here to see how](https://youtu.be/fKDBYrV8rcs)